George Floyd’s Alleged Killer, Derek Chauvin, Reportedly On Suicide Watch

 Chauvin was reportedly booked on Friday afternoon — refraining from making eye contact with anyone as he was checked in — after which he was stripped and searched for hidden contraband.
 After being given his jail uniform, Chauvin dressed and is said to have been led to a single cell in a wing of the facility reserved for high-profile cases.
 TMZ‘s source says that he’s being checked on in-person every 15 minutes, in addition to 24/7 video surveillance of his cell.

-As reported previously by The Inquisitr, a lawyer speaking on behalf of Chauvin’s wife — Kellie Chauvin — announced that she had filed for divorce just hours after Hennepin County Attorney Michael Freeman announced Chauvin’s arrest.
+In the hours following Chauvin’s arrest, a lawyer speaking on behalf of Chauvin’s wife, Kellie Chauvin, announced that she had filed for divorce.
 She also expressed sympathy for Floyd and his family, while requesting that her children from a previous marriage, as well as other family and friends be given safety and privacy as events continue to unfold.

 If convicted, Chauvin could serve up to 15 years on the murder charge, as well as a maximum of nearly five years on the manslaughter charge.
 According to CBS Minnesota, an MPD officer that was brought up on similar charges in 2019 received 12 and a half years in prison after being convicted.
 However, Freeman has said that additional charges are still possible for Chauvin.